 On my third day of visits in Barolo, I saw Luciano Sandrone and Elio Grasso.
-Luciano Sandrone started is estate from scratch and Grasso, though his father and grandfather grew grapes and other crops, switched from a career in finance to work his family's land.
+Sandrone started his estate from scratch, and Grasso, though his father and grandfather grew grapes and other crops, switched from a career in finance to work his family's land.

 Sandrone came from a family of carpenters in La Morra.
 Rather than join the family business, he learned to make wine, first at the traditional Giacomo Borgogno, then at Marchesi di Barolo, where he became the cellar master.
 Sandrone purchased 2.5 acres in Cannubi Boschis in 1970, releasing his first Barolo from the 1978 vintage.